PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 passes `414 passed, 1 xfailed in 18.88s`; the strict xfail is the transparent runner/helper/direct result propagation contract.
 The branch-changed broad characterization gate passes `1597 passed, 1 xfailed in 28.73s`.

+The layout-recovery runner/helper now return the unchanged nineteen-slot tuple, and the sole direct call retains `_layout_pass_set_2_layout_recovery_prefix_results`.
+It remains unconsumed and observation-only.
+The first nested attention callback receives the same tuple, while the attention parent still discards its aggregate result.
+The focused implementation gate passes `422 passed in 21.02s`, the branch-changed broad suite passes `1605 passed in 30.11s`, and targeted static validation passes.

+The next unit should audit all three direct layout/reshape/attention prefix results, including the newly populated nested layout-recovery slot, without changing their distinct surrounding pass boundaries or consuming incomplete child summaries.